-The Academy of Medical Sciences in partnership with the British Academy, the Royal Academy of Engineering and the Royal Society, is launching a new, ambitious and competitive research funding call, the Networking Grants, funded through the GCRF.
+The Academy of Medical Sciences in partnership with the British Academy, the Royal Academy of Engineering and the Royal Society, is launching the third round of the ambitious and competitive research funding call, the Networking Grants, funded through the GCRF.
 The aims of the networking grants are to:

-- Pump prime new interdisciplinary partnerships between research communities, policy makers and practitioners in developing countries and in the UK. - Provide opportunities for researchers drawn from a wide spectrum of disciplines and backgrounds, particularly those who may not previously have considered the applicability of their work to development issues, to forge new links and generate new research ideas and innovative approaches to addressing global challenges. - Establish sustainable partnerships between UK researchers and those in developing countries to serve as a foundation for sharing knowledge and skill transfer to allow them to conduct excellent research with impact.
+- Pump prime new interdisciplinary partnerships between research communities, policy makers and practitioners in developing countries and in the UK. - Provide opportunities for researchers drawn from a wide spectrum of disciplines and backgrounds, particularly those who may not previously have considered the applicability of their work to development issues, to forge new links and generate new research ideas and innovative approaches to addressing global challenges. - Establish sustainable partnerships between UK researchers and those in developing countries to serve as a foundation for sharing knowledge and skill transfer to allow them in the future to conduct excellent research with impact.

-• Strengthen research and training capacity and capability in developing countries across a range of different disciplines.
+Strengthen research and training capacity and capability in developing countries across a range of different disciplines.

-The Networking Grants are broadly themed and example activities that will be supported through these grants include hosting collaborative meetings, visits or workshops and building pilot data.
+The Networking Grants are broadly themed and the main activities that will be supported through these grants include hosting collaborative meetings, visits or workshops.
+A proportion of the grant can focus on building pilot data or conducting archival research or fieldwork.
 These networking activities will be problem-orientated and solution focused and will generate new ideas and innovative approaches to addressing global challenges.

-The networks must be newly constructed collaborations, be interdisciplinary in nature and the primary benefit must be to promote growth and development in developing countries.
+The networks formed through these grants can be newly constructed collaborations, or may build on an existing network but focusing on a new project.
+The networks must be interdisciplinary in nature and the primary benefit must be to promote growth and development in developing countries.